nix-community/robotnix/docs/src/ota.md

 build automation.
 In this case it is as easy as updating the `/var/www/android` symlink with the new build output.

-Here it was assumed that Robotnix was built on the same machine that you will serve the OTA from.
+Here it was assumed that robotnix was built on the same machine that you will serve the OTA from.
 If that is not the case you can conveniently copy the closure to a remote host using `nix copy` as in
 ``` console